From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Leader-Based Agreement

-In this section, we present a partially synchronous algorithm that achieves an adaptive communication complexity of $\mathcal{O}(n + n\cdot f)$.
+In this section, we present a protocol relying on a leader-based approach to achieve an adaptive communication complexity of $\mathcal{O}(n\cdot f)$.
+This protocol assumes the existence of what we call a retrieval protocol, defined below, which allows a leader to get a proof that a value can be decided.
+Our protocol only assumes a partially synchronous setting.
+In fact, by using different retrieval procedure, we can get optimal resiliency for strong unanimity in both the synchronous and partially synchronous setting.
 Our algorithm is based on a modified version of Spiegelman's byzantine agreement protocol for external validity \cite{spiegelman2020search}, which itself uses Hotstuff's view synchronization \cite{PODC:YMRGA19} technique.
 While inspired by Spiegelman's protocol for network-agnostic settings \cite{spiegelman2020search}, our work departs significantly in both design and guarantees.
 We eliminate the asynchronous and randomized components of the original protocol and instead strengthen the synchronous part with additional checks, enabling it to function effectively in partial synchrony after GST.
 This modification allows us to achieve $\mathcal{O}(n \cdot f)$ message complexity for external validity without relying on full synchrony.

-Crucially, by allowing parties to selectively share their commit proofs upon request, we ensure termination without incurring additional message overhead.
-Moreover, we extend the protocol to achieve binary strong unanimity—rather than just external validity—by leveraging threshold signatures.
+Crucially, by allowing parties to selectively share their commit proofs upon request, we ensure termination in $\mathcal{O}(f)$ rounds while keeping the message complexity at $\mathcal{O}(n \cdot f)$.

 We provide an overview of each step and property of the algorithm.
 For detailed pseudocode, please refer to Appendix \ref{sec:apx:alg gst pseudocode}.